xoidlabs/xoid/docs/streams.md

 title: Streams
 ---

 **xoid** offers basic support for **streams**.
-Streams are generally treated as a whole different concept than atoms.
-They're actually very close, and there's no need for a completely different library for them. **xoid** thinks that streams can easily be a a "bonus feature" of an atomic state management library.
+Streams are generally treated as a different concept from atoms.
+They're actually very close, and there's no need for a completely different library for them. **xoid** thinks that streams can easily be a "bonus feature" of an atomic state management library.

 Our definition of a stream is the following:

 > A **stream** is an **atom** that **may not** have an immediate value.

-**xoid** have a separate `Stream` type along with the `Atom`.
+**xoid** has a separate `Stream` type along with the `Atom`.
-Streams differ from atoms not only by types, but also in terms of the runtime behaviour.
+Streams differ from atoms not only by types, but also in terms of the runtime behavior.

 There are two ways to produce a stream in **xoid**:
 - Using the `.map` method with `true` as the second argument